Lapin0t/phd-manuscript/main/02_games.typ

 where each $f th x_i$ is an $M$-term mentioning either recursive variables $x_i cl X$ or fixed parameters $y_i cl Y$.
 A _solution_ is then a mapping $s cl X -> M th Y$ assigning to each "unknown" in $X$ an $M$-term mentioning only parameters in $Y$.
-A solution must obviously verify the original equation system, which in categorical language can be stated as follows.
+A solution must obviously satisfy the original equation system, which in categorical language may be stated as follows.

 #let bk(it) = text(fill: black, it)
 $ s th x